Yanivgg/drowsiness-detection_-eog-based/Phase1_CNN/README.md

+# Experiment 1: CNN with Cross-Subject Evaluation

-# Phase 1: CNN-Based Drowsiness Detection
+> Part of the Drowsiness Detection project
+> Evaluates deep learning approaches with subject-independent validation

+This experiment applies convolutional neural networks (CNN) to drowsiness detection using EOG-only signals, with subject-independent testing to evaluate generalization to completely unseen individuals.

+**Key Results**: CNN_16s achieves Cohen's Kappa = 0.394 on held-out Subject 07

 ## Overview

-Phase 1 implements an **end-to-end deep learning approach** for drowsiness detection using Convolutional Neural Networks (CNNs).
-This phase adapts the Malafeev et al. (2021) microsleep detection architecture for drowsiness detection on the Dryad dataset.
+This experiment implements an **end-to-end deep learning approach** for drowsiness detection using Convolutional Neural Networks (CNNs).
+This approach adapts the Malafeev et al. (2021) microsleep detection architecture for drowsiness detection on the Dryad dataset.

 ### Key Features